mcinger/JDBC-Library-Management/ReadMe.txt

-1.Upzip the file
-2.Open myeclipse, File->Import enter Select window
+1.Open myeclipse, File->Import enter Select window
-3.Choose general->Existing Projects into Workspace->next
+2.Choose general->Existing Projects into Workspace->next
-4.Select root directory-> Brower -> choose the file 5.choose Copy projects into workspace
+3.Select root directory-> Brower -> choose the file 4.choose Copy projects into workspace

 import the sql file into mysql.
 If it doesn't work, you can use txt file to import all thye data.